-- (38) The offer should also have sufficiently clear and precise terms and conditions, and it should be possible for investors to join the co-investment agreement under clear and specific rules. - (39) Generally, two different access situations should be distinguished when assessing the openness of the co-investment offer: 1) access by entering the co-investment agreement at the beginning of the offer; and 2) access by entering the co-investment agreement at a later stage (access of late entrants to the co-investment agreement). - (40) It is important that the offer fulfils the aforementioned requirements in both access situations. - (41) In the second case, however, depending on the type of co-investment agreement, the implementation of safeguards to ensure the offer's openness might differ when it comes to undertakings willing to join the co-investment at a later stage.
+- (43) The offer should also have sufficiently clear and precise terms and conditions and be possible to join under clear and specific rules. - (44) Generally, two different access situations should be distinguished when assessing the openness of the co-investment offer: 1) access by entering the co-investment agreement at the beginning of the offer; and 2) access by entering the co-investment agreement at a later stage. - (45) It is important that the offer fulfils the aforementioned requirements in both situations. - (46) In the second case however, depending on the type of co-investment agreement, the implementation of safeguards to ensure the offer's openness might differ when it comes to undertakings willing to join the co-investment at a later stage.
 Thus, any existing limitations of openness need to be considered in the context of joint-venture models, reciprocal access models, one-way access models and mixed-form models specifically.
-Here below, the requirements for the openness and limitations that might possibly exist are presented for the different co-investment types.

-2.2.1.1.
-Joint-venture models

-- (42) As a plausible scenario, two or more undertakings enter into arrangements for creating a joint-venture.
-In order to become part of the joint-venture and participate in the co-investment, undertakings acquire a stake in the joint-venture13. - (43) At a later stage, however, joining the joint-venture or increasing the respective stake a co-investor already owns can potentially be complex14.
-Because of the extensive negotiations that are needed between potential co-investors before the conclusion of a joint-venture contract, it might be reasonable for the co-investment offer to include specific cut-off dates after which a late entry into the joint-venture itself does not need to be guaranteed at the same condition or with the same model.
-However, in such a case, it is necessary to put in place an additional mechanism to ensure the effective openness of the co-investment offer, e.g. by combining the joint-venture model with a one-way access model.
+In the following, the requirements for the openness and limitations that might possibly exist are presented for the different co-investment types. - 3.2.1.1.
+Joint-venture models - (47) As a plausible scenario, two or more undertakings enter into arrangements for creating a joint-venture.
+In order to become part of the joint-venture and participate in the co-investment, undertakings acquire a stake in the joint-venture. - (48) At a later stage, however, joining the joint-venture or increasing the respective stake a co-investor already owns can potentially be complex.
+Because of the extensive negotiations that are needed between potential co-investors before the conclusion of a joint-venture contract, it might be reasonable for the co-investment offer to include specific cut-off dates after which a late entry into the joint-venture itself does not need to be guaranteed.
+However, in such a case, it is necessary to put an additional mechanism in place to ensure the effective openness of the co-investment offer, e.g. by combining the joint-venture model with a one-way access model.

-2.2.1.2.
+3.2.1.2.
 Reciprocal access models

-- (44) In a reciprocal access model, each co-investor deploys an independent network in an exclusive area and grants all other co-investors access to its network. - (45) Similarly to joint-venture models, the possibility to join the reciprocal access coinvestment model at later stages might be complex, e.g. because no area (that the already participating co-investors are interested in) may be left where a potential late co-investor can deploy its independent network.
+- (49) In a reciprocal access model, each co-investor deploys an independent network in an exclusive region and grants all other co-investors access to its network. - (50) Similarly to joint-venture models, the possibility to join the reciprocal access coinvestment model at later stages might be complex, e.g. because no area (that the already participating co-investors are interested in) may be left where a potential late co-investor can deploy its independent network.
 Therefore, the terms of the co-investment offer might include specific cut-off dates after which a late entry into the reciprocal access model itself does not need to be guaranteed.
-However, as stated in the context of joint-venture models, it would be necessary to put a different mechanism in place to ensure the effective openness of the co-investment offer, e.g. by combining the reciprocal access model with a one-way access model.
+However, as stated in the context of joint-venture models, it would be necessary to put a different mechanism in place to ensure the effective openness of the coinvestment offer, e.g. by combining the reciprocal access model with a one-way access model.

-13 In general, a stake can be acquired by bringing capital into the joint venture or in some cases by (also) bringing in other assets (e.g. civil infrastructure already deployed in some areas of the planned network).
+&lt;sup>18 In general, a stake can be acquired by bringing capital into the joint venture or in some cases by (also) bringing in other assets (e.g. civil infrastructure already deployed in some areas of the planned network).

-14 This does not apply to the same extent to the acquisition of a stake from co-investors that are willing to sell parts of or their whole share.
+&lt;sup>19 This does not apply to the same extent to the acquisition of a stake from co-investors that are willing to sell parts of or their whole share.

-2.2.1.3.
+3.2.1.3.
 One-way access models